-PricewaterhouseCoopers Inc. Director: S Akoojee Registered Auditor Johannesburg, South Africa 30 July 2024 as at 31 March 2024
+PricewaterhouseCoopers Inc. Director: S Akoojee Registered Auditor Johannesburg, South Africa 30 July 2024

 The examination of controls over the maintenance and integrity of the Company's website is beyond the scope of the audit of the financial statements.
 Accordingly, we accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.